United States news media and the Vietnam War: Escalation, 1965-1967

 The U.S. Mission and MACV also installed an "information czar", the U.S. Mission's Minister-Counselor for Public Affairs, Barry Zorthian, to advise MACV commander, General William Westmoreland on public affairs matters and who had a theoretical responsibility under the ambassador for the development of all information policy.
 He maintained liaison between the US embassy, MACV, and the press; publicized information to refute erroneous and misleading news stories; and sought to assist the Saigon correspondents in covering the side of the war most favorable to the policies of the U.S. government.
-Zorthian possessed both experiences with the media and a great deal of patience and tact while maintaining reasonably good relations with the press corps.
+Zorthian possessed both experience with the media and a great deal of patience and tact, and maintained reasonably good relations with the press corps.
 Media correspondents were invited to attend nightly MACV briefings covering the day's events that became known as the Five O'Clock Follies, most correspondents considering the briefings to be a waste of time.
 The Saigon bureau chiefs were also often invited to closed sessions at which presentations would be made by a briefing officer, the CIA station chief, or an official from the embassy who would present background or off-the-record information on upcoming military operations or Vietnamese political events.

 According to Daniel Hallin, the dramatic structure of the uncensored "living room war" as reported during 1965–67 remained simple and traditional: "the forces of good were locked in battle once again with the forces of evil.
 What began to change in 1967… was the conviction that the forces of good would inevitably prevail."
 During late 1967, MACV had also begun to disregard the decision that it had made at the Honolulu Conference of 1966 that the military should leave the justification of the war to elected officials in Washington.
 The military found itself drawn progressively into politics to the point that it had become as involved in "selling" the war to the American public as the political appointees it served.
 That change would have far-reaching detrimental effects.